The winery, Bentu Luna, is part of a new project set up by the Moratti family to save some of Sardinia’s oldest vines.

 Amphorae are used for fermenting a portion of the white wine made from Vermentino.

-Regarding the winemaking, Gian Marco says: “I do believe in techniques, I find it hard to believe in technology.”
+Regarding the winemaking, Gian Matteo says: “I do believe in techniques, I find it hard to believe in technology.”